archlinux/neoasknot/README.md

 ### Staging

-Currently this is a bit convoluted and done on gitlab.com.
+Currently this is a bit convoluted and done on gitlab.com (at least until [multiple version Pages support](https://gitlab.com/gitlab-org/gitlab/-/issues/16208) is implemented or one of the proposed solutions is used).

 ### Production